The Boardroom vs. the Assistant

 Feed Verdikt the research output from ChatGPT as context.
 Verdikt will use that material, but debate how to interpret it and what to do about it.
 Best of both worlds.

-Pricing: Why the Difference?
+Pricing: Understanding the Value

-- Multi-agent computation: Running 3-5 advisors simultaneously and orchestrating debate costs more than running a single model.
+- Multi-agent computation: Running 3–5 advisors simultaneously and orchestrating structured debate costs more than running a single model.

 The Verdict